front-end-intermediate/5-express/readme.md

 The page loads indefinitely because the endpoint never actually returns anything to the browser.

-In the documentation for `model.create()` they note that you can pass a callback function after the objects:
+In the documentation for `model.create()` they note that you can pass a callback function after the objects, i.e.:

 ```js
 Candy.create({ type: 'jelly bean' }, { type: 'snickers' }, function (err, jellybean, snickers) {